uakotaobi/miscellany/robotics/rock-paper-scissors-exercise/README.md

 ## Phase 1: Get the code to build

 Your first task is to **fix the build error** we're having.
-It has something to do with CMake, but the previous developer wasn't sure now to fix the problem.
+It has something to do with CMake, but the previous developer wasn't sure how to fix the problem.
 But you've done this sort of thing before; we're confident you'll figure it out.